 What Is SEO?

 SEO stands for search engine optimization and how the search engines — Google, Bing, Yahoo, etc., — use a formula to determine the results for a user’s search.
-This is called a search engine algorithm.
+This is called a search engine algorithm (“algorithms” are the formulas used by search engines to determine the search results).
 Google updates it's SEO algorithm every day.
 While this can be difficult to keep up with, the SEO algorithm updates keep marketers focused on creating quality website content.

 What Does SEO Have To Do With Marketing?